who-biz/ledger-live/README.md

 *This section will be tightened up as I grow more familiar with build tools and processes*

 Build requires pretty specific versioning of Node-related tools.
-LedgerHQ had added support for `.protofile` toolchain management, but it looks like `proto`-driven build is still pretty buggy, so we'll use `nvm`, and specifics will be detailed below for reproducibility:
+LedgerHQ had added support for `proto` toolchain management, but it looks like `.prototools`-driven build is still pretty buggy, so we'll use `nvm`, and specifics will be detailed below for reproducibility:

 **Step 1: Install `nvm`**:
 ```